TimMcCauley/ba_thesis/json examples/README.md

 (table as .xls in this folder)

 Here you can see both in one picture with.
+Yellow waypoints are minutes, blue avgspeed separators.

 ![overlay](https://user-images.githubusercontent.com/23240110/30567994-26d4b2b2-9cd3-11e7-846a-563c7ab7734f.png)